MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/workgroup-container.md

 <tr class="even">
 <td><p><a href="contactcard-category-instance-value-element.md">contactCard category instance value element</a></p></td>
 <td><p>6</p></td>
 <td><p>Contains the local user’s job title and display photo.
-This displays the local user’s photo to members of this container.
-This is shown in the following example.</p>
+This displays the local user’s photo to members of this container.</p> <p>This is shown in the following example.</p>

 ```XML
 <contactCard xmlns="http://schemas.microsoft.com/2006/09/sip/contactcard">